capacitor-community/generic-oauth2/README.md

 ```
 <data android:scheme="@string/custom_url_scheme" android:host="oauth" />
 ```
+Note: Actually any value for `android:host` will do.
+It does not has to be `oauth`.

 This will fix an issues within the oauth workflow when the application is shown twice.
 See [Issue #15](https://github.com/moberwasserlechner/capacitor-oauth2/issues/15) for details what happens.